kaapana/kaapana/docs/source/installation_guide/server_installation.rst

 #. **Access to a container registry (online) or a prebuild installer and tarball (offline)**

-   Before proceeding with further installation steps, make sure you have access either to:
+   Before proceeding with further installation steps, make sure you have access either to container registry or image tarball and microk8s installer installer visit :ref:`build`.

-   - Container registry -> :ref:`build`
-   - Tarball -> For further information about offline tarball installation visit :ref:`kaapana_offline`.

    .. hint::